Proxy Connection Problems

 Connection Refused or

-402 error indicates that you do not have access to the proxy, and you will need to go to Edit Proxies in your account dashboard to enable access, or use a different proxy.
-A
+402error indicates that you do not have access to the proxy and you may not have authorized it.
+You will need to go to Edit Proxies in your account dashboard to authorize the proxy.
+Or you can change to a different proxy that has not sent the error messages, and try again immediately.
+For further details, click here.

 Have you gotten a lot of